qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 Select the **Show labels for this layer** option and then select an attribute column to use for labeling from the **Label with** drop-down list.
 Click
-|mActionmIconExpressionEditorOpen| if you want to define labels based on
+|expressionEditorOpen| if you want to define labels based on
 expressions - See :ref:`labeling_with_expressions`.

 The following steps describe simple labeling without using the